ProjectOptimus/ProjectOptimus/README.md

 Which all begs the same question again -- ***how do you actually deploy it in real life?***

-This, and ever more questions, are what Project Optimus aims to provide.
+This, and ever more questions, are what OpenSourceCorp aims to provide.
 Real, *holistic* code, real discussions, for enterprise solutions.

 ***All 100% in the open.***